madelineluu/CS330/README.md

 # CS330 — C/C++ and Unix
 **University of Oregon**

-This repository contains my homework assignments, labs, and optional exercises completed for **CS 330: C/C++ and Unix** at the University of Oregon.
+This repository contains my homework assignments, labs, and optional exercises completed for **CS 330: C/C++ and Unix** at the University of Oregon (Spring 2025).

 ---